How to diversify my TFSA using ETFs

 - They have low management fees.

-While the money management fee for XAW is a bit cheaper than VXC, both products provide excellent all-in-one stock solutions outside of Canada; investing in approximately 50% of the U.S. market and the rest in international markets.
+While the money management fee for XAW is close to VXC, I like XAW.
+Both products provide excellent all-in-one stock solutions outside of Canada but XAW has more international assets.

-While withholding taxes will apply to XAW and VXC I personally think the additional costs are a small price to pay for the global diversification benefit.
+While withholding taxes will apply to XAW and VXC inside the TFSA I personally think the additional costs are a small price to pay for the global diversification benefit.